Knowing Keyword Research is Great!

-Simply you will search “apple” in the search engine.
+Simply will search “apple” in the search engine.
 I searched apple in Google and I found these results:

 All results were of The most popular branded technology company “Apple” which includes the images of the Apple iPhones.

-At this time, Google doesn’t understand your intent because there are billions of searches for the Apple iPhones.
+At this time, Google doesn’t understand your intent because there are billions of searches for Apple iPhones.

 After showing these results, I will simply search “Apple fruit” to get the desired results.